shesha-io/docs.shesha/docs/get-started/tutorial/the-basics/configuring-first-view.md

 ### Form Fields

 - **Module:** Specifies the Shesha module the new form configuration will be saved under.
-- **Template:** Specifies the template to use for the new form.
-(TODO: put create template link)
+- **Template:** Specifies the template to use for the new form (e.g. table or form view).
 - **Name:** A name for the form.
 This should be unique within the module selected and may only contain alpha-numeric characters and '-'.
 - **Label:** A user-friendly name for the form.
-- **Description:** More information about the form.
+- **Description:** Additional information about the form.
-- **Model Type:** Specify the type of Entity you want the form to bind to.
+- **Model Type:** Specifies the type of Entity you want the form to bind to.
 This determines the information that the form will be able to access and display.

 ## Form Versioning